Driver Vehicle Inspection Report - DVIR

 Assign DVIR To Equipment

-Click the action gear to the right of the DVIR template and choose Add Equipment.
+On the Inspection Template screen, equipment can be added by clicking the action gear to the right of the DVIR template.

-This will present you with a list of available units.
-Check the equipment that should be linked to this DVIR and click Save.
+This will present a list of available units and the desired equipment can be added to the DVIR Template.

-The equipment count will update once the operation is complete.
+The equipment count will update once the equipment is officially saved to the template.

 Back To Top